danvsn5/Loan-Sharks/README.md

 ## Contributors

-- Daniil Vasan - danvsn5
+- Allan Xu - axu732
 - Jamie Lee - JamieLeeNZ
 - Chulshin Kim - ckim349
-- Allan Xu - axu732
+- Daniil Vasan - danvsn5

 ## Notes From Contributors

 - To run application, type `./mvnw javafx:run` into terminal after cloning
 - Login on main page is Moana and Password
+- To run unit tests in VSCode, navigate to Testing Tab and run all LAVS tests.
+NOTE: an HTTP connection to the mainframe is not required for the tests to succeed.

 ## Initial Repository Code